How to Build a Website Like Turo

 1. Validate your marketplace idea: It makes sense to want to get straight to work and launch your marketplace concept as soon as possible.
 After all, you can only ever know if something will be successful after a real-world test.
 But before you invest a lot in building a platform, validate your marketplace idea.
 Otherwise, you may find yourself scrambling, wondering what exactly you got wrong.
 So before you start writing the code or hiring a team to bring your marketplace to life—you want to validate your assumptions.
 These assumptions center around customer discovery or knowing what problem your customers need solved, the business model you want to adopt, and more.

 2. Build your Minimum Viable Platform: Your Minimum Viable Platform is a minimal solution that answers the core needs of your users in a way other solutions cannot.
-After validating your assumptions and understanding the problem/solution fit from customer discovery, you want to get the product/market fit.
-The product/market fit means locating a market that’s big enough for your product that satisfies the market.
+After validating your assumptions and understanding your problem-solution fit from customer discovery, you want to reach product-market fit.
+Product-market fit means locating a market that’s big enough for your product that satisfies the market.
 So developing your MVP and testing the barest form of your platform out with early adopters will help you learn as you continue to build more functionality into your marketplace—essentially ensuring you learn and iterate all the way to launch.

 3. Build a user base: Now that your MVP has been created, the next step is finding your stable user base.
 This is a unique problem because you need users who supply and demand the service offerings on your marketplace.
 So you need customers for your supply and suppliers for your customers to get your marketplace off the ground.
 Here, you want to focus on trying to grow only one side of the marketplace first, to avoid confusion within the process.
 Often, the best side to start with is the supply.
 You can build your initial marketplace supply by using business directories and contacting providers already active in other marketplaces to persuade them to get on board.